Þórir Hergeirsson

+Þórir Hergeirsson ([ˈθouːrɪr̥ ˈhɛrceirsˌsɔːn]; Thorir Hergeirsson; born 27 April 1964) is an Icelandic handball coach and former player.
+He is one of the most decorated national team coaches in handball history and won seventeen championship medals with the Norwegian women's national team during a fifteen-year reign, including two Olympic gold medals, three World Championships titles and six European Championships titles. Þórir coached clubs Elverum, Gjerpen and Nærbø, before becoming the assistant coach of the Norwegian national team in 2001 and succeeding Marit Breivik as head coach in 2009.
+He stepped down from the national team in December 2024.

 Early life

-Þórir was born and raised in Selfoss.
+Born on 27 April 1964, Þórir was born and raised in Selfoss.

 Playing career

-Þórir played for Selfoss handball team until 1986.
-He later played for a short while in Norway before fully focusing on his coaching career.
+Þórir played for Selfoss handball team until 1986, when he moved to Norway to study at the Norwegian School of Sport Sciences.
+He continued playing for a short while in Norway before fully focusing on his coaching career.

 Coaching career

 Þórir's first coaching experience was with Selfoss junior teams.
 Shortly after moving to Oslo in 1986 to further his education he was hired as the head coach of Elverum men's team.
 He later coached at Gjerpen Håndball and Nærbø IL.

 Þórir has been part of the Norway national coaching team since 2001, and took over as head coach in April 2009, succeeding former head coach Marit Breivik.

+He led the Norwegian team to bronze medals at the 2009 World Women's Handball Championship, gold medals at the 2010 European Women's Handball Championship, gold medals at the 2011 World Women's Handball Championship, and gold medals at the 2012 Summer Olympics.

 In August 2016, he won Bronze with Norway at the 2016 Summer Olympics.
 In December 2016, he guided the team to gold at the 2016 European Women's Handball Championship despite losing his mother the day before the tournament started.

+Þórir has been awarded the title Norwegian Sports Coach of the Year at Idrettsgallaen twice.
+His first win in 2007 was shared with Marit Breivik.
+In 2023, he won the award again.

+In September 2024, Þórir announced that the current season would be his last as head coach of the national team.